bellroy/trike-programming-language-test/README.md

 Write a `EquationGuesser` class that in its constructor takes as one argument an array of integers (we'll call these the operands), and as another argument another integer (we'll call this the desired result).
-Your class should provide a function `guess` that takes an integer (guesses).
+Your class should provide a method `guess` that takes an integer (guesses).
 When `guess` is called, your class should attempt to output `guesses` X string representations of equations, their result, and the difference between that result and the desired result.
 Finally, the class should output the number of guesses and what the best guess was.